fao89/Easy-Apply-bot/README.md

-# easyapplybot
+# Easy Apply bot for LinkedIn

-Easy Apply Bot for LinkedIn
+Bot for locating positions with the Easy Apply button and then send your resume.

-This bot launches the chromedriver, waits the user to login into linkedin account.
+## Getting Started

-Then the user:
+This bot launches the chromedriver, waits the user login into LinkedIn account.

- -  specifies the desired job title;
+#### Then the user:

- -  specifies the desired location;
+* Specifies the desired job title;
- -  choose the curriculum file.
+* Specifies the desired location;

- The bot will look which jobs have the easy apply button, and then send the curriculum.
+* Selects the resume file.